The 7 most useful HubSpot reports for sales and marketing leaders

 5. Multi-Touch Revenue Attribution

-Attribution reports in Marketing Hub Enterprise or CMS Hub Pro+ connect revenue back to campaigns, assets, and interactions.
+Attribution reports in Marketing Hub Enterprise or Content Hub Enterprise connect revenue back to the specific campaigns and assets that influenced a deal.

-You’ll need to set filters carefully - deals, pipelines, campaigns, content types - so the report isn’t full of irrelevant clutter.
+You’ll need to set filters carefully (deals, pipelines, campaigns, and content types) so the report isn’t full of irrelevant clutter.

 Why it matters: This stops the guessing game.
 It proves what’s generating revenue and where to double down.